The area surrounding bushfires dictates what species survive and which thrive afterwards, an Australian study finds.

 Author, Angela Simms from La Trobe University, says the study also opens up an important discussion on how conservationists can make informed decisions on planned and strategic burning.

 “With our dry climate, Australia has seen more than its fair share of destructive bushfires.
-This, in conjunction with increasing habitat loss more generally, means that it’s not uncommon to see localized extinctions of species after a fire.
+This, in conjunction with increasing habitat loss more generally, means that it’s not uncommon to see localised extinctions of species after a fire.

 “We can conclude that the surrounding habitat and vegetation to a fire directly determines the species that will recolonise that area.